After Hours (The Weeknd album): Promotional singles and other songs

-On February 18, 2020, Tesfaye announced the release of the album's title track with the reveal of the album's cover art.
+On February 18, 2020, the Weeknd announced the release of the album's title track with the reveal of the album's cover art.
 The promotional single reached the top 20 of various countries worldwide, including the United States, where it peaked at number 20 on the Billboard Hot 100.

 On April 7, 2020, a music video for the album's closing track "Until I Bleed Out" was released.
-The visuals for the song continue the themes found present throughout the promotional material for the album.

 On July 22, 2020, a music video for the album's fifth track "Snowchild" was released.
-The animated visuals for the song continue the events of the previous After Hours music videos and also showcases the Weeknd during the six different musical stages of his career.

 On October 22, 2020, a music video for the album's second track "Too Late" was released.
-The visual continues the storyline and themes established from the other music videos released in promotion of After Hours.

 Tour

 On February 20, 2020, the Weeknd announced the After Hours Tour, set to span North America and Europe.
 The tour would have originally lasted throughout the latter half of 2020, beginning on June 11 and ending on November 12.
 The tour was later postponed to 2021, then to 2022, due to the COVID-19 pandemic.
 Sabrina Claudio, Don Toliver and Black Atlass were set to open the tour.

 On October 18, 2021, the Weeknd announced that due to arena constraints, the start of tour would be pushed back to the summer of 2022 and would now be held entirely in stadiums.
 He also announced that the tour would now be called the After Hours til Dawn Stadium Tour, as it also supports his fifth studio album Dawn FM (2022).

-After Hours (Remixes)

-A deluxe edition of the album, containing five remixes, was surprise released on March 23, 2020.
-An updated deluxe edition, containing three additional tracks, was released on March 30.
-A remix EP, featuring the deluxe edition's remixes and an additional remix, was released on April 3.
+In 2025, the tour additionally supported his sixth studio album Hurry Up Tomorrow, which was released that year.

 Super Bowl LV halftime show

 On November 12, 2020, the Weeknd announced that he would be performing during the Super Bowl LV halftime show.
-The Weeknd contributed US$7 million to the halftime show, which lasted "roughly" 12–13 minutes, and took place on February 7, 2021.
+The event took place on February 7, 2021.
 Dave Meyers executive produced the show, while Roc Nation produced and creatively directed.
 Hamish Hamilton, the event's annual director since 2010, returned to direct the performance.
-In contrast to past years, a stage within the stadium was built (as opposed to a stage on the field), to ensure the safety of workers and players.
-For the performance, he wore his signature red blazer and black necktie.